Program/Areas of Interest

 Debra Bernstein is a Senior Researcher at TERC.
 Her research examines curriculum design, implementation, and learning opportunities arising from the integration of technology design activities into K-12 and informal learning settings.
-One current line of her research examines how integrating robotics design into existing STEM coursework can deepen students’ disciplinary learning and engagement, and support the development of CT practices, while exposing a broader population of students to technology and computing.
-A second line of work examines the opportunities and barriers for visually impaired students to engage with CS and robotics content.
-A third, evolving line of research examines robotics in early childhood settings, and seeks to understand what goals/need robotics kits are currently being used to serve in school and community organizations.
+One current line of her research examines how integrating robotics design into existing STEM coursework can deepen students’ disciplinary learning and engagement, and support the development of computational thinking practices, while exposing a broader population of students to technology and computing.
+A second line of work examines the opportunities and barriers for visually impaired students to engage with computer science and robotics content.
+A third, evolving line of research examines robotics in early childhood settings, and seeks to understand what goals and need robotics kits are currently being used to serve in school and community organizations.

 - University of Pittsburgh, Cognitive Psychology, Ph.D.
 2010